PeterEFrancis/gin-rummy-AI/docs/notes.md

 ### Ideas for features
 - "Gin rating"
 - number of deadwood points in hand
     - number of load cards
     - point summation of load cards
     - number of cards in the knock cache
     - point summation of cards in the knock cache
     - number of cards in combinations
     - point summation of cards in combinations
- - number of cards in
 - face value of intended lay-off card
 - number of hits needed to knock or Gin
 - number of melds
- - number of cards left in the deck
+- number of cards left in the deck / number of cards in
 - usefulness measure of the cards that we know are in the opponent's hand
 - number of cards that the opponent has drawn face up
 - point difference between the two players
- - the knock count
 - for each card:
     - the number of adjacent cards in the opponent's hand
     - probability that the card is in the other person's hand
     - probability that the opponent desires that card
 - net points
- - number of cards left in the deck
 - number of hit cards (cards that would fit into a meld)
 - measure of how close the melds in your hand are to being the same size
 - number of cards that when added would allow you to shuffle your hand and reduce deadwood
 - number of "combo"-hit cards